iO-Academy/2022-aug-furniture-store-be/README.md

 To set the database up locally:

-1. Create a new database in your MySQL Database GUI called `furniture`
+1. Create a new database in your MySQL Database GUI called `furniture`.
+You may need to refresh the Database in your GUI to see the changes.
 2. In Terminal navigate to the repo and run the command `php docs/json_to_DB.php`
 3. You should now have two new tables in this database called `categories` and `products`
 ---